What is Trim in a House?

 Baseboards help to protect the base of a wall from damage while hiding expansion joints or gaps between the wall and the floor.

-Baseboards can be used alone for a clean and basic look, while others are paired with quarter-round molding.
-The quarter-round molding is placed in front of baseboards at ground level to hide expansion joints further or even protect the molding from scratches and damage.
+The quarter-round molding is placed in front of ground-level baseboards to hide expansion joints further or even protect the molding from scratches and damage.

 Since it’s not always as noticeable as crown molding (furniture often covers it up), homeowners tend to keep it much simpler.